 How does life insurance work?

 Life insurance is designed to pay out a lump sum if you die which will provide a financial cushion for your partner and dependents.
 In return for this protection, you must pay the insurer monthly premiums.
 As a general rule, the younger you are when you take out life insurance, the cheaper your premiums will be, as there’s less chance of a claim during the policy term.

 There are a few options when it comes to life insurance.
 You can opt for a set term, for instance, which is referred to as “term assurance”, or your cover can continue for as long as you live, known as “whole of life insurance”.

 Alternatively, there’s decreasing term cover, which sees the amount paid out in the event of a claim gradually reduce over the policy term.
 So, should you simply want to protect your family from debt repayments, perhaps a mortgage, the amount of cover will fall in line with the amount owed on the loan.

 Family income benefit is another type of life cover.
-This pays your dependants a tax-free monthly income rather than a lump sum in the event of your death.
+This pays your dependents a tax-free monthly income rather than a lump sum in the event of your death.
 This income is paid until the policy term finishes.